MoPaMo/themunharold/README.md

 # TheMUN Harold

-This is source code for a school project civering our MUN discussions
+This is source code for a school project covering our MUN discussions

 All content is (c) MoPaMo 2023-2024